wessenstam/demoguide/docs/secretserver/mod4/mod4.md

 As noted above, access can be granted to groups (either internal to Secret Server or based on Active Directory Security Groups) or individual users.
 Folder permissions can either be Owner, Edit, View or List.
 Customize this to your liking.
 Secret Permissions can be set to Owner, Edit, View, List or None.
 The None permission means that users will be able to see the folder in the folder tree but not be able to see any of the Secrets within.

----

-**Note**
+!!!
+Note
     If a user does not have access to a folder, it won't even appear for them in the folder tree, even if they have lots of administrative role permissions.
 The RBAC is designed to be enforced granularly to ensure that only the correct users have access to the correct permissions at the correct point in time.

----
-.